DevExpress/devextreme-documentation/concepts/05 Widgets/CircularGauge/10 Visual Elements/40 Scale Ticks.md

 		}
     };

-In addition, you can specify the color, length and width of major and minor ticks using the corresponding options of the **tick** or **minorTick** configuration objects.
+In addition, you can specify the color, length and width of major and minor ticks using the corresponding properties of the **tick** or **minorTick** configuration objects.